teamforage/forage-android-sdk/README.md

     ): ForageApiResponse<String>
 ```

-To help maintain the sensitive information PCI compliant, this function needs the `ForagePINEditText` reference and the Context so we can cancel ongoing requests properly.
+To keep the sensitive information PCI compliant, this function needs the `ForagePINEditText` reference and the Context so we can cancel ongoing requests properly.

 This is an example of usage inside an ACC ViewModel: